₹404₹20,000

 Cultural Capital of Gujarat

-If you are a foodie, head straight to Vadodara.
+Food is going to be the highlight of your trip to Vadodara.
 You can expect hot and humid weather with heavy rainfall during the monsoon months.
-Additionally, explore the rich heritage of Vadodara.
+You can also admire the heritage landmarks at Vadodara.

 ₹404